jeliceiri/ProcessInvoice/README.md

 # Process Invoice
-This is a PHP Project
+This is an OO PHP Project that creates invoice items and displays the invoice
 ## Authors
 Jill Eliceiri